 - 110 g sourdough starter discard or on a rise

 - 2 tablespoons (18g) cocoa powder both Dutch processed and regular are fine

 - 2 tablespoons (20g) tapioca flour

 - 1/4 teaspoon baking powder

 - 1/4-1/2 teaspoon fine salt, according to your taste for salt in desserts

 - 1 teaspoon vanilla bean paste (optional)

 - 50 g butter, deep browned (should weigh 40g or close to after browning)

 - Preheat the oven to 180 degrees Celsius or 320 Fahrenheit.

 - Half fill the small saucepan you used for the brown butter with water and place it on a medium heat.
-Put a metal or heatproof bowl on top of the saucepan, ensuring the water doesn’t touch the bottom of the bowl.
+Pour the browned butter into a metal or heatproof bowl and place it on top of the saucepan, ensuring the water doesn’t touch the bottom of the bowl.